Navid200/xDrip/docs/Nightscout/502BadGateway.md

 ---

 It’s not unusual to see this error.
 It could occur if you have just restarted your virtual machine.
-Please be patient and give it a minute.
+Please be patient and give it a minute or two.
 <br/>

 ---